aplteam/Cider/README.md

   * All principal packages found in `packages/` within the project folder are loaded into the project space because that is the default, and  the default was not overwritten

-  * All principal packages found in `packages_dev/` within the project folder  are loaded into the project's sub namespace TestCases` within the project space because the default _was_ overwritten
+  * All principal packages found in `packages_dev/` within the project folder  are loaded into the project's sub namespace `TestCases` within the project space because the default _was_ overwritten

 ### CloseProject

 Takes a folder or an alias and breaks the Link between the namespace and its folder.

-You may specify the `-all` flag to close all projects in `#`.
+You may specify the `-all` flag to close all projects in `#`, but check the user command's detailed help (`-??`) for details.

 ### CreateProject